 The Tocal College Advisory Council is appointed to provide advice and assistance to the operation of the College.
 In particular, it provides recommendations on the education policy and direction of the College, the scope and relevance of its programs, and the training needs of industry and the community.
 The Advisory Council was renewed in 2019 with the appointment of new terms and new members.

 Margo Duncan owns and manages a 2,500 acre beef cattle property on the Williams River in the Seaham area of the Lower Hunter.
-Margo is the Chair of the Tocal College Advisory Council and has been a long-term active member of the Tocal Ex-Students Association (now part of the Tocal Alumni community).
+Margo formerly held the role of Chair of the Tocal College Advisory Council and has been a long-term active member of the Tocal Ex-Students Association (now part of the Tocal Alumni community).